shushtain/nvim-treesitter-incremental-selection/README.md

 # Incremental Selection with Treesitter for Neovim

+> ❗ Deprecated.
+New plugin is planned with extended features and no legacy support goals.
+For the familiar experience, I recommend [treesitter-modules.nvim](https://github.com/MeanderingProgrammer/treesitter-modules.nvim) by MeanderingProgrammer.

 People who switch to the `main` branch of [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) might notice that it aims to remove modules, such as `incremental_selection`.
 This plugin aims to bring it back and more.

 ## Setup